 The Council and Management signed a negotiated agreement on the new system Monday afternoon.
 A copy of Supplement 81 is attached.
-Management will soon begin briefing employees about both ePerformance and SMART performance criteria.
+Unlike with the Beta Site, Management will conduct training for employees, as well as Rating and Reviewing Officials, in ePerformance and SMART performance criteria.